marcinczelej/NLP/machine translation projects/Seq2SeqAttention/README.md

 # Seq2Seq model

 ### TODO
-- [x] write report
+- [ ] write report
-- [x] add results to report
+- [ ] add results to report
 - [ ] add beam search
 - [ ] add bleu score
-- [x] make collab notebook
+- [ ] make collab notebook

 ### Overview
-Seq2Seq model is encoder-decoder machine learning alghoritm that can be used in
+Seq2Seq model with Attention  is encoder-decoder machine learning alghoritm that uses Attention mechanism and  can be used in
  - Machine Translation
  - Text Summarization
  - Conversational Modeling
  - Image Captioning
  - and in every task when we have sequenced input and want to get some output

-That was described in : [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/pdf/1409.3215.pdf) paper, where math and detailed explanation can be found.

-In this case it is used for machine translation.
-As name sugests it's made from two parts/blocks as can be seen on diagram bolw: Encoder and Decoder.
-Decoder is often called language model.
-Additionally (from what  I figured out) its better not to dd anything to encoder input sentence ( no tags ) and only add `<start>` tag at the beginning of decoder input sentence and `<end>` tag at the end of decoder output sentence.

-Main idea is that Encoder encodes input sentence and return fixed length contex vector, that contains embedding information that encoded managed to get.
-In practice context vector is last hidden state of encoder block and it`s barely good summary of input sentence, it carries meaning of sentence, without any specific details about each word.
-This kind of information is then passed into decoder block as its input hidden state.
+Classic Seq2Seq models have problem with processing long sequence, because thwy base on single, fixed length context vector.
+Additionally those models look at model we want to translate only one time, as a whole, and use this input to produce every part of output.
+Attention models allow to look at every single part of input and based on that they produce decoder output.

+Just line in Seq2Seq models without attention, Encoder part of Attention model, take input sentence we want to translate and during each timestep  it produces hidden states, one for ach sequence input.
+And here big difference appears.

+In model without attention, only last hidden state vector is passed to Decoder, and becuase of that it has fixed length size (one hidden size), what leads to not so good results when handling longer sequences.
+In model with attention Decoder gets all of the hidden states that encoder produces.
+Benefit of this is visible when we`re handling longer sequences.
+Becuase we don`t have fixed length context vector, so longer sentences will have longer context vectors that will capture input sequence information better than fixed length vector.

+If we go one step further, we can say that becuase we have variable length of context vector, and each hidden state mostly captures information about corresponding elelment from input sequence.
+For example if we have 4 word sequence , then first hidden state captures first word the most, second second etc..
+Additionally each hidden state, because it was generated using LSTM/GRU, captures informations about whole snetence, word dependencies etc. so we have many more informations than in vanillia Seq2Seq models.

+#TODO: ADD GENERAL PICTURE
 ![Seq2Seq overview](https://smerity.com/media/images/articles/2016/gnmt_arch_1_enc_dec.svg)
 [Source](https://smerity.com/articles/2016/google_nmt_arch.html)